Microelectronics

 Digital integrated circuits (ICs) consist of billions of transistors, resistors, diodes, and capacitors.
 Analog circuits commonly contain resistors and capacitors as well.
 Inductors are used in some high frequency analog circuits, but tend to occupy larger chip area due to their lower reactance at low frequencies.
 Gyrators can replace them in many applications.

 As techniques have improved, the scale of microelectronic components has continued to decrease.
 At smaller scales, the relative impact of intrinsic circuit properties such as interconnections may become more significant.
 These are called parasitic effects, and the goal of the microelectronics design engineer is to find ways to compensate for or to minimize these effects, while delivering smaller, faster, and cheaper devices.

-Today, microelectronics design is largely aided by Electronic Design Automation software.
+Today, microelectronics design is largely aided by electronic design automation (EDA) software.